England & Wales · Bank Holidays

-May Bank Holiday England & Wales 2026: Early May and Spring Bank Holiday Dates
+May Bank Holiday England & Wales 2026: Next date, Spring bank holiday & what's left in May

 Early May bank holiday